 Artists, artisans, musicians, actors and writers bring vibrancy, color and life to our Rappahannock community — but a number of them are financially strapped in this time of uncertainty and economic disruption.

-In the spirit of RAAC’s mission to support the arts in Rappahannock, we are launching a relief assistance program for qualified artists in the form of modest grants, ranging from $100 to $500, to help with lost art-related income during 2020.
+In the spirit of RAAC’s mission to support the arts in Rappahannock, we are renewing a relief assistance program for qualified artists in the form of modest grants, ranging from $100 to $500, to help with lost art-related income during 2021.
+Individuals who received an award in 2020 are considered eligible but must submit a new application.

 This level of aid is consistent with RAAC’s finances as a small nonprofit organization.
 We believe that timely levels of modest financial support have the potential for making a real difference for those who’ve experienced unforeseen declines in their work as artists.
 Our hope is that RAAC’s Artists’ Relief Program will complement other County resources like the Food Pantry and Benevolent Fund.